About Conscious Sculpture

 Conscious Sculpture is an artistic practice that works with intention, visualisation, and creative imagination to cultivate inner peace and shape the emotional landscape of spaces and communities.

-Unlike traditional sculpture that remains static once completed, Conscious Sculpture is living and dynamic.
-It exists as much in attention and imagination as in physical form, proposing that our focused attention and creative intention can influence ourselves, others, and the environments we inhabit.
+Unlike traditional sculpture, which remains static once completed, Conscious Sculpture is living and dynamic.
+It exists in the realm of consciousness as much as in physical form, exploring whether our focused attention and creative intention can influence ourselves, others, and the environments we inhabit.

-The practice includes both contemplative tools for personal use and public performative expressions that bring this work into shared spaces as acts of peaceful engagement.
+The practice includes contemplative tools for personal use alongside public performative expressions that bring this work into shared spaces as acts of peaceful engagement.

 Origins

-In 2024, witnessing young children create art influenced by global conflict, I developed Conscious Sculpture as a framework to be used in connection with the relaunch of the Art As Activism toolkit, now flown under the banner of Peace Movement Remix, honouring Manchester's heritage of both protest and creative expression.
+In 2024, witnessing young children create art influenced by global conflict, I developed Conscious Sculpture into a teachable framework.
+It now forms the heart of the Peace Movement Remix, a new strand of the Art As Activism Toolkit that centres inner peace as the foundation for social change.
+The name honours Manchester's heritage of both protest and creative expression.

 [Read the full journey behind Conscious Sculpture]